 Do note that DSLR photography requires prior permission from the management.
 However, you're free to click pictures from your mobile, without any hindrance.

 It should come as no surprise that Goa has an abundance of Instagram worthy cafes.
 Whether you're looking for a bohemian vibe or an artsy place, whether you want to experience a Portuguese bungalow or a hip joint to hangout with friends, Goa has every kind of cafe.
-While I can write a whole big article on my favorite cafes for food and for taking pictures, I'll restrict myself to just one for the time being.
+While I can write a whole big article on my favorite cafes for food and for taking pictures, I'll restrict myself to just two for the time being.
 Eva cafe, located in Anjuna is a marriage of the Greek island Santorini with bohemia.
 Here, you can expect white washed walls, lace and burlap mats, dream catchers, seashells and views of the ocean.
 It's the perfect place to bring along a loved one, have the gentle winds tease you and watch the sun go down together.
-Naturally, it's also a cafe where you can get stunning pictures that will fool your followers into thinking that you're abroad - in Greece!
+Naturally, it's also a cafe where you can get stunning pictures that might trick your friends into thinking that you're abroad - in Greece!
+Another great restaurant for heavenly views is Purple Martini, also located in Anjuna.

 Reis Magos Fort